kbpersonal/ts-eks-subnet-router/README.md

 # Secure Access with Tailscale on Kubernetes

 ## Disclaimer
+>
 > [!WARNING]
 > DOCS ARE OUTDATED!!
 This will be fixed soon.
 > This repo is intended to be used for educational purposes only.
 Conscious decisions have been taken to enable a quick setup with opinionated architecture choices over security (like best practices around handling secret keys for example) to get up and running as a proof-of-concept/learning-lab environment.
-Please do not attempt to use this for a production setup or anything serious
+Please do not attempt to use this for a production setup or anything serious.

 ## Problem Statement